Freedom of Information

 Our Duty to Assist Applicants

-The FOI Officer will provide a letter of confirmation that the request has been received and outline details related to the fee schedule.
 The FOI Officer will make every reasonable effort to assist applicants and to respond without delay to each applicant openly, accurately and completely.

 Time Limit for Responding